RoboStack/robostack.github.io/docs/GettingStarted.md

     !!! warning "PowerShell is not supported"

-        At the moment on Windows only the Command Prompt terminal is supported, while Powershell is not supported.
+        On Windows, Powershell is not supported, only the Command Prompt terminal is supported.

     ## Installing ros
     === "Mamba"